ioBroker/ioBroker.vis.cordova/README.md

 ### Connectivity
 App can detect via SSID name if the mobile phone in the home (trusted) network or outside of home network and use for home and outside connection the different socket URLs and login data.

-Normally in the home network there is no authentication and connection is via HTTP (unsecure) but from outside network the connection goes via https (secure) and with login/password.
+Normally in the home network there is no authentication and connection is via HTTP (insecure) but from outside network the connection goes via https (secure) and with login/password.

 - *Connected* - shows if the app is connected with ioBroker server.
 - *WIFI SSID* - name or names (divided by comma) of home SSID to use home credentials for authentication and home URL for connection.